Thesonofmann/100-days-of-java/README.md

-Day 53: PROJ: TodoList that adds,removes and modify item on your list Day 54: PROJ: Calender that accepts month and year, then prints the days of the month(90% done) Day 55: JAVA FX: Complete login && signup authentication without using a database
+Day 53: PROJ: TodoList that adds,removes and modify item on your list Day 54: PROJ: Calender that accepts month and year, then prints the days of the month(90% done) Day 55: JAVA FX: Complete login && signup authentication without using a database Day 56: JAVA FX: Create a login/Signup Page that connects to a database    !!!!!!!!!!!!!
+Day 57: The evolving of switch case, java 8 to java 12